 Kanazawa lacquerware Kanazawa shikki

-Uniting the elegance of aristocratic culture with the overwhelming strength of samurai warriors
+The elegance of the aristocracy mixed with the strength of samurai warriors

-Kanazawa lacqueware is produced in the area around Kanazawa City, in Ishikawa Prefecture.
-It was produced as a traditional handicraft to the taste of Japan’s feudal lords, under the protection of the Kaga Domain, which was a large domain described as Hyakumangoku, or having the ability to produce a million koku of rice.
+Kanazawa lacquerware (called Kanazawa shikki in Japanese) is produced in the area around the city of Kanazawa, in Ishikawa prefecture.
+It was developed for the liking of feudal lords as it had the financial backing of the Kaga domain (present day Kanazawa).
+This domain was so large and wealthy that it was described as hyakumangoku, or having the ability to produce a million koku (180 litres) of rice.

-The reason for the diverse development of maki-e in Kanazawa is said to be that lacquer was used abundantly in the coating of armor during the Hansei Period.
-Kanazawa’s lacquer work is subdivided into four areas: maki-e masters, scabbard masters, utsubo masters, and lacquering masters.
-This shows that emphasis was placed on both the strength and appearance of the important small tools used by samurai warriors.
-It is thought that once peace had been achieved, the symbolic samurai decoration was extended from armor to articles used in daily life, and lacquering techniques also developed accordingly.
+The reason for the diverse development of maki-e in Kanazawa is said to be the abundant use of lacquer for armor coating during the Edo period (1603-1868).
+The production process is subdivided among four types of artisans: maki-e masters, scabbard masters, utsubo masters, and lacquering masters.
+This is because emphasis was placed on both the strength and appearance of the small tools used by samurai warriors.
+It is thought that once peace had been achieved, symbolic samurai decoration was carried over from armor to items used in daily life which added variety to lacquering techniques.

-Around the year 1630, in order to avert the view of the Tokugawa shogunate, which was scared of the power of the Kaga Domain, assets were invested in fine arts and industrial arts to produce peaceful policy.
-Toshitsune MAEDA, the third-generation lord of the Kaga Domain, actively invited skilled artisans from all parts of Japan to work as teachers.
-Among these, the skills of Douho IGARASHI, a leading master of maki-e during the Momoyama Period, led to the beginning of Kaga maki-e.
-Thereafter, the Igarashi school guided pupils under successive generations of feudal lords, pouring its energy into the training of young persons, and thus laying the foundations for Kaga culture.
+Around the year 1630, in order to appear less threatening to the Tokugawa shogunate (feudal military government), which was fearful about the power of the Kaga domain, resources were invested in fine arts to produce peaceful policy.
+Toshitsune MAEDA, the third-generation lord of the domain, brought skilled artisans from all over Japan to work as teachers.
+Douho IGARASHI, a leading maki-e master during the Azuchi-Momoyama period (1568-1600), developed Kaga maki-e.
+Then, the Igarashi school guided pupils under successive generations of lords, poured its energy into the training of young people, and laid the basis for Kaga culture.

 General Production Process